RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/common-platforms/khepera4.md

 Once installation is complete, you can run the *make* command to use the cross-compiler, assuming the Makefile is set up properly.
 At the installed location, the *template* directory will provide example code and Makefile that you can play around with.
 Using this as an example for the rest of the article, when you run *make* it will use *prog-template.c* to generate *prog-template.o* and *template*; the latter is the binary that the Khepera 4 will actually use.
 Now, you have a binary you can execute on the Khepera 4!

 ### WiFi
 Before the Khepera 4 can execute your code, you have to get it on their first.
 The easiest way is SCP, but you need a WiFi connection to do that.
+Straight out of the box, you probably won't be able to access it through WiFi, so here's how you set that up.

+First, you need to connect to the Khepera 4 over WiFi:

+1. Connect to the Khepera 4 using a USB cable; connect it to the robot's USB mini port.
+On Ubuntu, the robot should show up as */dev/ttyACM0*
+2.

 ### ssh & scp